taptrust/web3-service/README.md

 Run `yarn install` to install dependencies, and `npm run dev` to start the development server.
 The server should be available at `localhost:8080`.

 Because Babel is used, source code is edited in the `src` folder and compiled to code in the `dist` folder.

 ## Deploying

-Run `cloud app deploy node/node-app.yaml`.
+Run `gcloud app deploy node/node-app.yaml`.
 Make sure you have run `gcloud auth login` and logged into an account that has permissions on Google Cloud to deploy the service.